 In addition, ECE providers may benefit from changes to Small Business Administration (SBA) programs, such as the expanded eligibility for Unemployment Insurance and over $350 billion in grants and loans that includes the Payroll Protection Program.
 While a good step, these programs are not a complete solution for ECE providers.
 In particular, the SBA programs may be difficult for providers to access as they are often unfamiliar with or unable to take on debt due to inexperience or thin cash flows.

-Beyond the CARES Act, it is critical that Congress provide $50 billion in emergency funding to the sector to fully address the needs of ECE providers and America’s families.
+Beyond the CARES Act, it is critical that Congress provide at least $50 billion in emergency funding to the sector to fully address the needs of ECE providers and America’s families.
 The economy does not function without our child care providers, and a large-scale infusion of federal funding is needed to support the industry.
 As lawmakers consider additional packages over the coming weeks and months, we have a unique opportunity to not simply stopgap the current crisis but to create a sustainable child care system for generations to come.

 For more than 25 years, LIIF has provided grants and business capacity building services for ECE providers – the majority of whom are women, immigrants and people of color – to open or expand their businesses.
 Our work with center- and home-based providers in communities across the country has long made it clear that there are too few resources to meet the demand for high-quality child care.
 Even before the current pandemic, just one in six families eligible for child care assistance received it.
 This need will only be exacerbated as child care centers are shuttered in the wake of this crisis, threatening people’s ability to get back to work and help our economy recover.